miguelangelsantana/Forecasting-Sales-with-Facebook-Prophet/README.md

 For any additional questions, please reach out via email at santana2.miguel@gmail.com, on [LinkedIn](https://www.linkedin.com/in/miguel-angel-santana-ii-mba-51467276/) or on [Twitter.](https://twitter.com/msantana_ds)

+A blog post on this analysis can be found on [Medium.](https://miguelangelsantana.medium.com/sales-forecasting-with-facebook-prophet-b0ff2fbee5de)

 #### Sources

 Notes and file sources can be found on Udemy.